 For 2018, several speakers specializing in iOS design and development will give presentations, including Ryan McLeod, a 2017 Apple Design Award Winner.
 McLeod is the lead designer and developer behind the game Blackbox.
 Majd Taby, co-founder of photo editing app Darkroom, will also present.
 Just last week, we took a look at a major update to Darkroom that integrates with the iPhone camera’s depth-mapping capabilities.

 Also on 2018’s speaker list are Pieter Omvlee, co-founder of the popular design tool Sketch, and Jessica Hische, a well-respected lettering artist and author in the creative community.
-The complete speaker list is available on the Layers website, and more will be announced as WWDC draws near.
+Complete details are available on the event website.
 Tickets are now on sale for Layers, with earlybird pricing available through April 15th.